Mvanegas1505/RouteOptimizationProject/README.md

 This project challenges you to apply your knowledge of data structures and algorithms to a real-world scenario.
 Route optimization is a common problem in logistics, and your solution could have significant practical applications.

 Remember to consult the original assignment document frequently to ensure that all specific requirements are met.

+## Contributors

+This project was possible with the contributions of the following team members:

+- **[Martin Vanegas Ospina and Pablo Cabrejos Múnera]** - Lead Developers
+- **[Juan Pablo Corena Alvarez]** - Algorithm Developer
+- **[Nicolas Saldarriaga Valencia and Esteban Jacob Romero]** - Data Analisis and Documentation and Testing

+Thank you for your hard work and collaboration!